Impressions from Legito Conference 2020

 Jana Blount of DLA Piper pushed the virtual envelope of the conference by connecting via mobile phone to discuss change, and how this pandemic is forcing law firms and legal service providers to adapt.
 Jana explored how changing one’s mindset and building an environment in which thinking about change is second nature will create a company culture that is geared to easily adapt to whatever may come.

 Jacek Stanislawski and Marcin Tomczak of Tomzack teamed up to speak of the importance of legal marketing, the importance of a first impression, and how legal tech is in itself a great marketing tool.
-As in some earlier talks, there was an emphasis on not only innovating for the sake of innovation, but also of focusing and maximizing existing tools, like LinkedIn.
+As in some earlier talks, there was an emphasis on not only innovating for the sake of innovation but also focusing and maximizing existing tools, like LinkedIn.

 What do Law Firms and Real Estate companies have in common?
 Well, with the right document automation tool: success.